kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

   Describe the consequences on existing workloads (e.g., if this is a runtime feature, can it break the existing applications?).

+  Yes: disable feature flag.

-  Yes: unset the field on the Probe specification, which will restore the default behaviour.
+  While feature flag is enabled, the feature can also be disabled by unsetting the field on the Probe specification, which will restore the default behaviour.

 * **What happens if we reenable the feature if it was previously rolled back?**